KeaganRieder/N-Queens/README.md

 bool Board::ValidMove(std::vector<std::vector<int>> board, int col, int row){
 ```

-* "std::vector<std::vector<int>> board" is current state of teh board the algrothiom is at
+* "std::vector<std::vector<int>> board" is current state of teh board the algorithm is at
 * "int row" is the current position in the row needing checked
 * "int col" is the current position in the column needing checked